Varun-Dange4554/Front-End-Developer/JS/Notes.md

 # syncs in Js

 ### Synchronous
-Synchoronous means the cod eruns in a particular sequence of instruction given in the program Each instruction for waits for the previous instruction to complete its exections.
+Synchoronous means the code runs in a particular sequence of instruction given in the program Each instruction for waits for the previous instruction to complete its exections.

 ### Asynchronous
 Due to synchronous programming sometimes imp instructions get blocked due to some previous instruction, which case delay intel UI Ascynchronous code excution allows to execut next instruction immediately and dosent block the flow